-I first saw a ney get built in the workshop of Gokhan Ozkok, which can be found in a mini-mall in the neighborhood of Kucukyali, a onetime rural retreat that has now been swallowed by the city.
-Ozkok looks like a man at war, partly thanks to his ensemble: shaved head, camouflage pants, army-green shirt.
+I first saw a ney get built in the workshop of Gökhan Özkök, which can be found in a mini-mall in the neighborhood of Küçükyalı, a one-time rural retreat that has now been swallowed by the city. Özkök looks like a man at war, partly thanks to his ensemble: shaved head, camouflage pants, army-green shirt.
 But it’s mostly his eyes, which stare with an aggressive intensity.
 When I sat down with him over Turkish coffee, the first thing he asked me was who else I’d been talking to.
 I mentioned Rifat Varol.
 “Never heard of him,” Ozkok said.
 “He must be amateur, not professional.
 If he were professional I would have heard of him.”

 Sayin is a wonderful man, a local filmmaker told me, and he could tell me everything I want to know.
 “Everyone wants to interview him,” she said.
 But no one succeeds.
 “Even if the president comes, he won’t talk about the ney,” a ney maker once told me.
 “Catching an interview with Niyazi Sayin would be an accomplishment like walking on the moon.”

 The next maker I met refused to let me even set foot in his workshop.
-Recently a film crew from Thailand (or was it Taiwan?) had asked if they could watch him work.
+Recently, a film crew from Thailand (or was it Taiwan?) had asked if they could watch him work.
 Sure, he said.
 The price of admission is a million dollars.
 “You have to earn it,” he told me.
-“I hired my apprentice when he was a high school student, and he did all the grunt work for 4 or 5 years—he’d then earned the right to know what goes on inside the workshop.”
+“I hired my apprentice when he was a high school student, and he did all the grunt work for four or five years—he’d then earned the right to know what goes on inside the workshop.”

-But in 1993, he said, there was a shift—suddenly everyone wanted neys.
-“The orders increased so exponentially,” he said, “that by the year 2000 I was giving dates from 3 to 6 months ahead of time, just for ney.
+But in 1993, he said, there was a shift: Suddenly, everyone wanted neys.
+“The orders increased so exponentially,” he said, “that by the year 2000, I was giving dates from three to six months ahead of time, just for ney.
 I had to drop everything else to keep up with the ney orders.
 And I’ve been dealing solely with ney ever since.”
 He’s assembled a stockpile of 20,000 raw reeds, and he’s buying more every year.

 Bilgin began his lessons with Sayin in 1979, when he was 19.
 “What we have learned from Hodja is a deep curiosity,” he said.
 “And we’re still curious.
 That’s why we taught ourselves how to prune trees.
 And our latest curiosity is tree grafting.”
 As with pickling and photography, this flurry of tree-related activity has nothing directly to do with making neys.
 But according to the Niyazi Sayin school, it all fills the same well of inspiration.
 “This curiosity can have bad results, as you see from the scar on my cheek,” Bilgin said.
 He pointed to a thin slash that cut from the corner of his eye to the hinge of his jaw: the result of an unfortunate encounter with a long thorn on a plum tree he was pruning.
 “But this is not an expression of regret,” he said.
 “These are battle scars that we’re proud of.
 We’re soldiers in this holy war.”

 Bilgin has made a specialty out of baspare, which are typically made from water buffalo horns.
-The horns arrive in the shop knarled and bloody and infested with insects, and when you carve them on the lathe they kick up a powerful barnyard smell.
-A short while later they’re as smooth as onyx and shaped like toadstools.
+The horns arrive in the shop gnarled and bloody and infested with insects, and when you carve them on the lathe, they kick up a powerful barnyard smell.
+A short while later, they’re as smooth as onyx and shaped like toadstools.
 Thirty years ago, Bilgin said, there were only two baspare makers in all of Turkey.
 Now there’s enough demand that multiple craftsman in Istanbul alone have become baspare specialists, with the resources and time to experiment with style.

 I could see his point, but the more I talked with people like Bilgin who idolized Sayin, the more urgent it seemed that I must meet the great master.
 Would he live up to their praise?
 Or would he shrink?